Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/README.md

 # The Epic of Alexander (Ultimate)

-**DISCLAIMER** - Since Elemental PF hasn't agreed on a TEA strat since Patch 5.1, I'm going to take the liberty of piecing one together myself.
+Since Elemental PF hasn't agreed on a TEA strat since Patch 5.1, I'm going to take the liberty of piecing one together myself.
 This is what I would do:

 - [**Living Liquid**](en/01_living_liquid.md): Modified Separations (the "JP strat")
 - [**Limit Cut**](en/02_limit_cut.md): 1211 or 1256